LoreWasTaken/uni-projects/README.md

 # University Projects
-I will be posting some projects that I'll be doing during my years in university.
+I will be posting my work during my years in university.
 **This may, or may not, help you in any way.**

 Started studying at [University of Aveiro][https://www.ua.pt/] in 2022.